 5. Encourages digitalisation

 By introducing this new system, the government is forcing businesses to digitalise.
 Why is this good?
 Evidence shows that companies who embrace today’s new technologies fare best.
-While it may involve investing in STP-enabled software, such as QuickBooks Online, switching over will create efficiencies and, in turn, help them maintain a competitive edge.
+While it may involve investing in STP-enable software, such as QuickBooks Online, which is powered by KeyPay, switching over will create efficiencies and, in turn, help them maintain a competitive edge.

 It’s almost certain that you’ll encounter business owners resistant to the change, but hopefully, with a clearer understanding of the benefits, they’ll be happy to get started.
 And remember, from July 1 2019, this obligation extends to businesses with 19 employees or less, so don’t forget to prepare yourselves and your clients for this next step.